 From Beaumont, the trail begins its climb towards the highest point of the trail and on through Big Hill Tunnel.
-Beyond the tunnel descend into lush green farmland, connecting with and crossing the highway several times.
+Beyond the tunnel descend into lush green farmland, crossing the highway several times.
 Along the way, see reminders of the area’s history: the discovery of gold, the milling of flax fibre for rope making (Evans Flat) and the arrival of Chinese prospectors to the goldfields (approaching Lawrence).

 Queenstown Airport 1hr